Ship profile for the sailing ship: "Gorch Fock (1)"

-- used as a training ship up to and during World War II and scuttled off Stralsund in 1945
+- used as a training ship up to and during World War II and scuttled off Stralsund/GER in 1945.

-- later she sailed under the Ukrainian flag
+- since 1992 she sailed under the Ukrainian flag.

-- she was arresetd in Newcastle in 1995 waiting to undergo a general overhaul, the costs of this overhaul should be paid by English fans and the promoters of the "Tall Ship Friends" association, towed to Middlesborough in 1997
+- she was arresetd in Newcastle/GBR in 1995 waiting to undergo a general overhaul, the costs of this overhaul should be paid by English fans and the promoters of the "Tall-Ship Friends Germany" association, towed to Middlesborough/GBR in 1997.

-- in September 1999 towed to Wilhelmshafen/GER, looked for donators, begin of an overhaul but too less funds stop the work.
+- in September 1999 towed to Wilhelmshaven/GER, looked for donators, begin of an overhaul but too less funds stop the work.

 - brought to Stralsund in autumn 2003, purchased by the new founded "Tall Ship Friends" e.V. association, on 29.
 Nov.
 2003 renamed the "Gorch Fock" again, open to the public she looks for donators.

 Gorch Fock: official website of the ship, history, data, photos, contact